 Pair it with: Avocados, beets, carrots, cauliflower, corn, cucumbers, and tomatoes

-Try it in: Creamy Pasta Primavera
+Try this recipe with cilantro: Creamy Pasta Primavera

 Flavor notes: Evergreen with hints of celery